kailash-manasarovar/statement/docs/timeline/2023/june.md

 - As I'm walking down to the beach that afternoon, the trumpet teacher is driving towards me in a car, a beat up Peugeot 205.
 - He sees me and takes a sharp, wheel-squealing turn into a no entry road.
 It's rather amusing to me.
 - I reminds me of the Truman Show and I feel like Truman.
+- I feel like he's coming back from scheming with Domingo and doesn't want me to see him.

+!!! info
+    - I'm pretty sure he wanted me to see him now.
+I'm just not sure why.

-- At the beach my mind is racing and it's extremely stressful.
+- At the beach my mind is racing, I feel like he's going to pop up at any moment, and it's extremely stressful.
-- I know everything is a set up and the chamber music class the following day is planned as the grand finale.
+- I know everything is a set up and I'm certain that the chamber music class the following day is planned as the grand finale.

 !!! info "Related tweets"
     - https://x.com/1FRGVN/status/1667925200292159490